Green Party of British Columbia: Parker years (1993–1999)

-In 1993, the party elected a new leader, then-21-year-old Stuart Parker who revitalized the party with youthful new members.
+In 1993, the party elected a new leader, 21-year-old Stuart Parker, who revitalized the party with youthful new members.
 He managed to take the party to running close to a full slate in the 1996 election, but was only able to garner only 2% support province-wide, despite receiving the endorsement of prominent environmentalist David Suzuki.
 Green hopes for a breakthrough in the Kootenay riding of Nelson-Creston with candidate Andy Shadrack yielded a result of only 11%.
 Parker's first term (1993–96) was characterized by near-continuous touring of rural BC which had, up to that point, negligible or highly intermittent organization outside of the Okanagan and Comox Valleys.
 This touring paid off in yielding on-going organization throughout the province, enabling the party to come just four candidates short of a full slate.

-The direction of the party under Parker was set by many disgruntled ex-British Columbia New Democratic Party members, and the policies of the party under Parker were notably leftist.
+The direction of the party under Parker was set by many disgruntled ex–British Columbia New Democratic Party members, and the policies of the party under Parker were notably leftist.
 During Parker's second term as leader, the party rose to a peak of 11% in public opinion polls between 1996 and 1999, almost exclusively at the NDP's expense.
 Although he was arrested in logging road blockades in 1993 and 1997, Parker's Greens actually invested more resources in opposing the BC Benefits package of welfare reforms and working on other social issues than it did on any significant environmental issue.

 While remaining sharply critical of Glen Clark's NDP government, Parker spearheaded highly controversial negotiations to form municipal electoral alliances with NDP-affiliated parties in 1998 after vote-splitting all but wiped out leftist representation at the local level in Vancouver and Victoria in 1996.
 These negotiations, approved by Clark, yielded tripartite agreements between local labour councils, Greens and New Democrats in Vancouver and Victoria, leading to Red-Green coalitions contesting the 1999 municipal elections in both cities with the support of organized labour.
 Neither coalition formed government but both made substantial gains, resulting in the election in Victoria, BC, of Art Vanden Berg, the first person in Canadian history to run as a Green and be elected to City Council.
 In Vancouver, the coalition effort also elected Parks Commissioner Roslyn Cassells.